sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Before the HOL - Migrating Oracle to Azure SQL and PostgreSQL.md

    - **Subscription**: Select the Azure subscription you are using to complete the lab
    - **Resource group**: Select the hands-on-lab-SUFFIX resource group you created earlier
    - **Region**: This will auto-populate depending on the region you created your resource group in
-   - **Unique Suffix**: Since certain Azure resources require globally-unique names, provide a short suffix that does not end with a number or hyphen
+   - **Unique Suffix**: Since certain Azure resources require globally unique names, provide a short suffix that does not end with a number or hyphen
    - **VM Password**: This will be used for the Lab VM, and if you are completing the optional homogenous migration, the SQL Server 2008 R2 VM
    - **Postgre SQL Password**: This is the administrator password for the PostgreSQL instance.
 If you don't provide a value, it will just be the `VM Password` you provided
    - **Azure SQL Password**: This is the administrator password for the Azure SQL Database instance.
 Again, it will default to the `VM Password` value